A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Variance Estimation

 Let $V_i = 2(T_i\vio + (1-T_i)\vit)$ and $\hat{V}_i = 2(T_i\viho + (1-T_i)\viht)$.
 We use the following variance estimator for the LOO IDPD estimator:

 based on the analysis in \cite{wu_design-based_2021} for paired trials.
-Under certain regularity assumptions and assuming that the estimates of $\hat{d}_i$ are independent of the treatment assignment, $T_i$, this is a conservative estimator for the variance of the LOO IDPD estimator (see Appendix~\ref{chpt:appn_pcrt5a} for proofs).
-To conduct inference with the LOO IDPD estimator, we additionally note that under certain regularity assumptions, it is asymptotically normal (see Appendix~\ref{chpt:appn_pcrt7}).
+Under certain regularity assumptions and assuming that the estimates of $\hat{d}_i$ are independent of the treatment assignment, $T_i$, this is a conservative estimator for the variance of the LOO IDPD estimator (see Supplement F for proofs).
+To conduct inference with the LOO IDPD estimator, we additionally note that under certain regularity assumptions, it is asymptotically normal (see Supplement G).

 In the case of the LOO-MI estimator, this variance estimator simplifies to: